Spinal Cord Injury Lawyer In Pennsylvania

 The consequences are likely to be severe and may result in permanent disability or loss of movement (paralysis).
 People who suffer from spinal cord injury often need long-term medical care and rehabilitation, and they face costly medical bills, lost income, a reduced quality of life, and severe depression.

 Our lawyers at Rieders, Travis, Dohrmann, Mowrey, Humphrey & Waters know the courts and the system and what needs to be done do to win a good settlement.
-Our skilled and experienced Pennsylvania spinal cord accident attorneys have represented individuals who have sustained spinal cord injuries of all types.
-Every case is unique, so we offer a free consultation to discuss the facts of your individual situation.
-Contact us at our office or online today to set up your free consultation.
+Every case is unique, so we offer personal injury consultations to discuss the facts of your individual situation.
+Contact us at our office or online today to set up your personal injury consultation at 570-796-7613.

 The spinal cord runs from the skull down to the tailbone and has three general areas: